georgi/shinmun/README.md

 probably open the file, set the category and start writing your new article.

+Now you want to look at your rendered post.
+Just run:

+    shinmun server

+Go to `http://localhost:3000` and you will see your blog served in realtime.
+Just change and save any of your posts and you will see the new output in your browser.

 After finishing your post, you may run `shinmun render` and the output will be rendered to the *public* folder.

-It is more convenient to use the builtin webserver.
-Just run `shinmun server` and go to `http://localhost:3000` and you will see your blog served in realtime.
-Just change and save any of your posts and you will see the new output in your browser.

 By issuing the `shinmun push` command your blog will be pushed to your server using rsync.
 This works only, if you define the blog_repository